scriptingstudio/msomtu/README.md

 * New version checker.

 ## Notes
-* As MSO is installed with root on the `/Applications` directory you have to run this script with `sudo` to make changes.
+* As MSO is installed with root on the `/Applications` directory you will be asked for an administrative account's password to make changes.
 * As application font structure has been changed since MSO version 15.17 font deletion only works with 15.17 or later.
 Microsoft separated font sets for some reasons.
 Essential fonts to the MSO apps are in the `Fonts` folder within each app.
 The rest are in the `DFonts` folder.
 * If you remove fonts, remove font lists (font*.plist) as well; see PARAMETERS.
 The `DFonts` folder and font lists are safe to remove.
 No third party app can see MSO fonts installed to the `DFonts` and `Fonts` folders.
 Some of the fonts you may find useful, save them before deletion.
 * **Caution**: do not remove fonts from the `Fonts` folder!
 These are minimum needed for the MSO applications to work.